Ganymede (moon): Completed flybys

-The first spacecraft to approach close to Ganymede was Pioneer 10, which performed a flyby in 1973 as it passed through the Jupiter system at high speed.
+The first spacecraft to approach close to Ganymede was Pioneer 10, which performed a flyby in 1973 as it passed through the Jovian system at high speed.
 Pioneer 11 made a similar flyby in 1974.
 Data sent back by the two spacecraft was used to determine the moon's physical characteristics and provided images of the surface with up to 400 km resolution.
 Pioneer 10's closest approach was 446,250 km, about 85 times Ganymede's diameter.

+A mosaic image of the side of Ganymede that is always facing away from Jupiter, taken by Voyager 2 in July 1979 (Note: The bright ray crater on the lower left near the limb of Ganymede is the crater Osiris.)

-Voyager 1 and Voyager 2 both studied Ganymede when passing through the Jupiter system in 1979.
+Voyager 1 and Voyager 2 both studied Ganymede when passing through the Jovian system in 1979.
 Data from those flybys were used to refine the size of Ganymede, revealing it was larger than Saturn's moon Titan, which was previously thought to have been bigger.
 Images from the Voyagers provided the first views of the moon's grooved surface terrain.
+Voyager 1 imaged the Jupiter-facing hemisphere of Ganymede, while Voyager 2 imaged the antijovian hemisphere.

 The Pioneer and Voyager flybys were all at large distances and high speeds, as they flew on unbound trajectories through the Jupiter system.
 Better data can be obtained from a spacecraft which is orbiting Jupiter, as it can encounter Ganymede at a lower speed and adjust the orbit for a closer approach.
 In 1995, the Galileo spacecraft entered orbit around Jupiter and between 1996 and 2000 made six close flybys of Ganymede.
 These flybys were denoted G1, G2, G7, G8, G28 and G29.
 During the closest flyby (G2), Galileo passed just 264 km from the surface of Ganymede (five percent of the moon's diameter), which remains the closest approach by any spacecraft.
 During the G1 flyby in 1996, Galileo instruments detected Ganymede's magnetic field.
 Data from the Galileo flybys was used to discover the sub-surface ocean, which was announced in 2001.
 High spatial resolution spectra of Ganymede taken by Galileo were used to identify several non-ice compounds on the surface.

+The Cassini–Huygens space probe became the next spacecraft to visit Ganymede when it flew through the Jovian system in December 2000 to obtain a gravity assist from Jupiter on its way to Saturn.
+At its closest approach, Cassini was 10350000 km away from Ganymede, resulting in very low-resolution images of the moon.
+Only Ganymede's largest surface features could be distinguished in Cassini's images.